EMOTIONAL COMPETENCE in school transitions

 Effect of Prebiotics of Emotion Processing at Behavioural and brain Level

 This faculty-funded project will look at the effect of prebiotic intake on emotion regulation abilities at the behavioural and brain level, with particular focus on possible interactions with nutrition and sleep.
-This project is conducted in collaboration with the BUG group Surrey, Dr Philip Burnet (University of Oxford) and our industrial collaborators FrieslandCampina, The Netherlands and MyMicrozoo, The Netherlands.
+This project is conducted in collaboration with the BUG group Surrey, Dr Philip Burnet (University of Oxford) and our industrial collaborators FrieslandCampina, The Netherlands and MyMicrozoo, The Netherlands, and UBIOME, USA.

 Training the developing emotion-regulation network using neurofeedback